StellifySoftware/stellify/README.md

 ###  Templates (grouping of elements and associated data)

 It's often impractical to develop entire webpages by adding individual elements.
 This can be due to time or complexity.
 Sometimes it makes sense to simply use a template.
-In Stellify, templates are elements that have been grouped together and in some cases they have been configured to communicate with one another to perform tasks such as displaying a group of elements that depict a modal window, or hiding text in an input box.
+In Stellify, templates are elements that have been grouped together to perform a function or purpose and in some cases they have been configured to communicate with one another in order to carry out tasks such as displaying a group of elements that depict a modal window, or hiding text in an input box.
 We're always developing new and interesting templates and we invite you to do so too.

 ### The result?